will-johnson98/tf-binding/README.md

    This will output a parquet file in `data/processed_results` which we can use for downstream analysis (some example scripts can be found in `src/inference/analysis`)

+# to add new cell lines to training